V4Fire/Client/src/friends/block/README.md

 ##### Local events

 All setting or removing modifiers also fire local component events, i.e. which cannot be handled externally.
-Since all the component local events can be listened to using the wildcard, this can be more convenient than handling each event individually.
+Since all the component local events can be listened to using wildcards, this can be more convenient than handling each event individually.

 | EventName                       | Description                                                             | Payload description  | Payload              |
 |---------------------------------|-------------------------------------------------------------------------|----------------------|----------------------|